KevinRaleie-dev/bursary-scraper/README.md

 Converted the script into an API.
 Will be building a frontend to integrate with it.

 ### New features ⚡️:
-- Try searching for "bursaries that are closing in September" 🤫
+- Try searching for "bursaries that are closing in November" 🤫
+- You can now search for bursaries closing in 2022 🔥
+    - For now its only for the months of January and February.

 ### Built with 🧑🏽‍💻: